-- e.
-Proof of Carriage of Insurance: The contractor must furnish the County with Certificate(s) of Insurance which name the County as additional insured in an amount as required in the contract, contain a description of the project or work to be performed, and requiring a thirty (30) day mandatory cancellation notice.
-In addition, such insurance must be on occurrence basis and must remain in effect until such time as the County has made final acceptance of the facility contracted. - f.
+- subcontractor.
+Subcontractors' commercial general liability and business automobile liability insurance shall name the County as an Additional Insured and have the Waiver of Subrogation endorsements added. - g.
+Proof of Carriage of Insurance: The contractor shall furnish the County with Certificate(s) of Insurance which name the County as an Additional Insured in an amount as required in the contract.
+The Certificate of Insurance shall provide that there will be no cancellation, non-renewal or reduction of coverage without 30 days prior written notice to the County.
+In addition, such insurance shall be on an occurrence basis and shall remain in effect until such time as the County has made final acceptance of the services provided. - h.
 Indemnity Agreement: To the fullest extent permitted by law, the contractor must indemnify, hold harmless and defend the County, its directors, officers, agents, and employees from and against all claims, damages, losses and expenses (including but not limited to attorney's fees) arising by reason of any act or failure to act, negligent or otherwise, of the contractor, of any subcontractor (meaning anyone, including but not limited to consultants having a contract with contractor or a subcontract for part of the services), of anyone directly or indirectly employed by contractor or by any subcontractor, or of anyone for whose acts the contractor or its subcontractor may be liable, in connection with providing these services.
-This provision does not, however, require the contractor to indemnify, hold harmless, or defend the County of Boone from its own negligence. - 3.9.15 Contract Terms and Conditions: The contractor must be prohibited from assigning, transferring, conveying, subletting, or otherwise disposing of this agreement or its rights, title or interest therein, or its power to execute such agreement to any other person, company or corporation without the prior consent and approval in writing by the County. - 3.9.16 Contract Period: The initial contract period shall run Date of Award through December 31, 2018.
-The contract shall have four (4), one (1)-year renewal periods, or any portion thereof, following the completion of the initial/original contract term.
-After the completion of the final renewal term, the contract will continue on a month-to-month basis until either party terminates the contract by providing the other party with thirty (30) calendar days prior written notice. - 3.9.17 Cancellation Agreement: The County reserves the right to cancel the contract without cause by giving not less than thirty (30) calendar days prior notice to the contractor in writing of the intention to cancel, or with cause, if at any time the contractor fails to fulfill or abide by any of the terms or conditions specified.
-Failure of the contractor to comply with any of the provisions of the contract may be considered a material breach of contract and must be cause for immediate termination of the contract at the discretion of Boone County.
-Boone County may allow the contractor reasonable opportunity to cure material breach, but is not required to do so.
+This provision does not, however, require the contractor to indemnify, hold harmless, or defend the County of Boone from its own negligence. - i.
+Nothing in these requirements shall be construed as a waiver of any governmental immunity of the County, its officials nor any of its employees in the course of their official duties. - ii.
+Failure to maintain the required insurance in force may be cause for contract termination.
+In the event the Agency/Service fails to maintain and keep in force the required insurance or to obtain coverage from its subcontractors, the County shall have the right to cancel and terminate the contract without notice.